What do you think of this article?

 By Dr. David Woo - May 8, 2023

-Antidepressants work by increasing levels of chemicals in the brain called neurotransmitters.
+Antidepressants are a type of medicine to treat depression or prevent it from reoccurring, as well as help treat other conditions by affecting neurotransmitters – chemicals in the brain – in the brain.
 Antidepressants are sorted into “classes” based on which neurotransmitters they affect.

 Selective Serotonin Reuptake Inhibitors (SSRIs)